Intermediate Accounting IBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Applying time value of money concepts to solve a variety of present value and future value problems relating to recording accounting transactions.
+• Applying time value of money concepts to solve a variety of present value and future value problems relating to recording accounting transactions.

 • Preparing a classified balance sheet in good form.

 • Analyzing accounting transactions for their impact on the statement of cash flows

 • Understanding the role of disclosures and the related GAAP requirements for presentation in the financial statements.